 Our software and off-the-shelf sensors add Autonomous Mowing to commercial zero-turn to reduce the labor cost of lawn maintenance.

-The Autonomous Stander ZK from Wright Manufacturing is the first Robotic Ready™ mower equipped with Autonomous Mowing, currently deployed in small fleet rollouts.
+The Robotic Stander ZK from Wright Manufacturing is the first Robotic Ready™ mower equipped with Autonomous Mowing, currently deployed in small fleet rollouts.

 Since we upfit commercial mowers, there are no questions on cut quality, deck fabrication, or how the mower drives after 3 years of going over curbs.
 Plus, when the market goes electric (or hybrid), our software already works great on those mowers, too.